by-student-2017/QM2Thermo/README.md

 - phononDOS.dat calculates the constant volume specific heat Cv_DOS and Debye temperature Theta_D.
 If the bulk modulus or density in parameter.txt are <= 0, it calculates the average sound speed from Cv_DOS and the thermal conductivity.
 - The temperature dependence of the thermal conductivity is calculated using the Cezairliyan's treatment of "Thermal Conductivity of Elements [13]", where the code assumes that Tm = Debye temperature and km is the thermal conductivity at the Debye temperature.
 - The constant A in the Slack model is derived from the formula commented in the python code in "Empirical estimation of thermal conductivity [11]."
 This formula is closer to the thermal conductivity calculated from phonon DOS for Si than A = 3.1e-6, so we decided to use it.
-- For the same bulk modulus, Poisson's ratio, and density, the Clarke model yields values approximately 20-40% lower than the Cahill model.
-This can be seen from the theoretical formula.

 ---